greyltc/put-arch-onto-disk/README.md

 # put-arch-onto-disk

 This repo contains a script which creates a bootable (BIOS, non-UEFI at the moment) disk image based on the latest Arch Linux and then optionally uses dd to write it to a disk.
-The indended use is for creating bootable USB flash drives, so the default root file system is F2FS, although that is configurable.
+The indended use is for creating bootable USB flash drives, so the default root file system is F2FS, although that is configurable (like many other things).

 ### Requirements
 1. Be running Arch Linux